 Coinstar is one of the top names in coin-counting machines.
-But you typically have to pay a fee for the service — and that fee can eat into your haul big time.
-That’s where Coinstar alternatives come in!
+But you typically have to pay a fee for the service, and that fee can eat into your haul big time.

-If you’ve got kids like I do, the easiest and most accessible of all the free Coinstar alternatives is to use child labor.
-That is, get the kids to count their jars of loose change and roll them themselves!
+If you’ve got kids as I do, the easiest and most accessible of all the free Coinstar alternatives is to get the kids involved: Get the kids to count their jars of loose change and roll the coins themselves!

-So with all the uncertainty out there, your best bet is to find a local credit union or small community bank that will count your change for free.
+So your best bet is to find a local credit union or small community bank that will count your change for free.

-Recently, my children saved up a bunch of coins.
-I promised them we’d take the jar and cash it in and I made good on that promise this week.
+A few years back, my children saved up a bunch of coins.
+I promised them we’d take the jar and cash it in.

 My son guessed the whole jar would add up to $56.33.
 I guessed it would be somewhere in the $39 range, and my daughter guessed it would be $100.

 Whatever it was, I knew we wanted the cash — not a gift card with the value of our money loaded on it.
-I mention that option because it comes with a special consideration that we’ll discuss in a moment.
+I’ll discuss that option later in this article.

-But first, we had to track down a free coin-counting machine.
-My first thought was to check my local grocery store because I knew they had what looked at a quick glance to be a no-fee Coinstar alternative.
+So my kids and I started the hunt for a free coin-counting machine.
+My first thought was to check my local grocery store because I knew it had what looked, at a quick glance, to be a no-fee Coinstar alternative.

-Actually, when you think about it, paying 9% is like getting ripped off at a discount when you consider that Coinstar says you’ll typically pay an 11.99% fee to change your coins into cash!
+When you think about it, paying 9% is like getting ripped off at a discount when you consider that Coinstar says you’ll typically pay an 11.9% fee — plus 25 cents! — to change your coins into cash!

 After the grocery store, my next thought was to check the credit union down the street.
-I knew they had a machine, too.
+I knew it had a machine, too.

-In keeping with the credit union ethos of putting the customer first, I was pleased to see they would count the coins for free as a courtesy to members.
-Meanwhile, non-members would be subjected to a 10% fee.
-Ouch!
+In keeping with the credit union ethos of putting the customer first, I was pleased to see it had a machine that would count the coins, and the service was free as a courtesy to members.
+(Non-members have to pay a 10% fee.
+Ouch!)

 Fortunately, we are members of the credit union.
 So we started the process of loading our coins into the machine…

-The loading and counting process took about five minutes in total.
-That’s a lot shorter than the five months it took my kids to save all of those coins!
+The loading and counting process took about five minutes total.
+That’s a lot shorter than the five months it took my kids to save all of those coins.

-After the machine spit out the rejects — which included a couple of half-eaten pennies and no less than four Chuck E. Cheese’s tokens — we finally had a tally.
+After the machine spit out the rejects, which included a couple of half-eaten pennies and no fewer than four Chuck E. Cheese’s tokens, we finally had a tally.

 We were very happy with our haul — $56.14 — which was remarkably close to my son’s guess at the start of our coin-counting odyssey.

-I mentioned earlier that you can take your change and turn it into money that can be used at a specific retailer or restaurant.
+I mentioned earlier that you can take your change and turn it into something you can use to make a purchase at a specific retailer or restaurant.

-In fact, Coinstar partners with a variety of popular retailers and restaurants to make this a good option for some people who don’t want cold, hard cash.
+Coinstar partners with a variety of popular retailers and restaurants to make this a good option for some folks.

-So this is another possible way to get around the fees!
+So this is one way to get around the fees!

-Putting your spare change in a container at the end of each day is a great way to pretty effortlessly save a bit of money for a rainy day or a special treat.
-Don’t let a machine take upward of 10% of your haul.
+Putting your spare change in a container at the end of each day is an easy way to save a bit of money for a rainy day or a special treat.
+But don’t let a machine take a big chunk of your haul.
 Head to your credit union or cash out with a gift card to keep 100% of your money!